House Construction Cost

 2026 material rates in Kerala

-| Material | 2026 Rate | vs 2025 |
+| Material | 2026 rate | vs 2025 |

 |---|---|---|

-| Cement (Ultratech / Sankar / Chettinad) | ₹400-440/bag | +5-7% |
+| Cement (Ultratech / Sankar / Chettinad) | ₹400-440 / bag | +5-7% |

-| Primary TMT (SAIL/Vizag/JSW/Syam) | ₹59-65/kg | +6-9% |
+| Primary TMT (SAIL / Vizag / JSW / Syam) | ₹59-65 / kg | +6-9% |

-| Secondary TMT (Kairali/Kalliath) | ₹52-58/kg | +5-7% |
+| Secondary TMT (Kairali / Kalliath) | ₹52-58 / kg | +5-7% |

-| M-Sand | ₹40-50/cft | Stable |
+| M-sand | ₹40-50 / cft | Stable |

-| P-Sand (plastering) | ₹50-60/cft | Stable |
+| P-sand (plastering) | ₹50-60 / cft | Stable |

-| Red Brick (wire-cut) | ₹8-12/piece | Stable |
+| Red brick (wire-cut) | ₹8-12 / piece | Stable |

 A construction quote covers the building.
 It does not cover everything that makes the building liveable and legal.
+On a 1,500 sq ft standard build in Thiruvananthapuram quoted at ₹35 lakh, the excluded items below add ₹7-12 lakh, so the "₹35 lakh house" becomes ₹42-47 lakh before furniture arrives.
+Budget another 30-40%.

 - Foundation + structure